macmartins/movie-list/README.md

 After we have a local copy, let's handle the server setup:

 1. Open a CLI window, navigate to the server folder using: `cd server`
-1. Then, install the server dependencies using: `npm install`
+2. Then, install the server dependencies using: `npm install`
+3. Then, copy the `.env.local` file as `.env` so the environment variables are setup
-2. Then to run the server do: `npm start`
+4. Then to run the server do: `npm start`

 After a few seconds, you should see something like this: